- There are no more items in your cart

 - WODARO

-Disinfection of reverse osmosis (RO) plays a key role in ensuring safe and clean drinking water.
-This process is essential due to the potential contaminants that the water supply may be exposed to in the reverse osmosis system installation.
+Reverse osmosis (RO) disinfection plays a key role in ensuring safe and clean drinking water.
+It is an important step in maintaining the hygiene of the entire system, because the filter installation is in contact with water and may be exposed to the development of unwanted contamination.

 Price